Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Warnings:

-• Many credit-card companies now impose surcharges on foreign transactions, and these surcharges can range from 2 to 4 percent or more.
+• Most credit-card companies now impose surcharges on foreign transactions, and these surcharges can range from 2 to 4 percent or more.
 If you have several credit cards, learn which one has the lowest surcharge, and use that card for your trip.
+(We normally use Capital One, which doesn't levy a surcharge for American cardholders.)

 • Some credit-card issuers refuse foreign charges unless you've notified the company of your trip ahead of time.
 It's a good idea to call the toll-free number on the back of your card before departure, just to make sure that your card will be honored while you're abroad.

-For more information about cash, credit cards, tax-free shopping, and other money-related topics, see these articles at Europeforvisitors.com:
+For more information about cash, credit cards, tax-free shopping, and other money-related topics, see the following articles at Europeforvisitors.com:

 Money articles at Europeforvisitors.com: